violetwei/Parse-Pages-From-Wikipedia/README.md

 Print the names of all links to other Wikipedia pages that you find to the terminal

-every PageName printed should mean https://en.wikipedia.org/wiki/PageName is a valid web page.
+Every PageName printed should mean https://en.wikipedia.org/wiki/PageName is a valid web page.